 - :FileName - will pass the file name of the current .bsc

 - :Date - will pass the current selected date in BSC Designer

 - :UpdatePeriodEnd - the first date of the selected period (applies when update interval is specified).
-For the detais, see the example below.
+For the details, see the example below.

 - :UpdatePeriodEnd - the last date of the selected period (applies when update interval is specified).
-For the detais, see the example below.
+For the details, see the example below.

 - :ItemName - will pass the name of SQL indicator into SQL query

 - :Max - passes the MAX value of an indicator

 - :Min - passes the MIN value of an indicator